maxbarkouras/Syscall-Shellcode-Injector/README.md

 # Syscall-Shellcode-Injector

-Proof of concept Windows shellcode injector to bypass AV and EDR by directly/indirectly calling syscalls.
-If indirectly, the code attempts to appear as a clock-like application creating and interacting with kernel timer syscall stubs while writing and executing your shellcode.
-Currently uses assmebly partially created with the help of [Syswhispers](https://github.com/jthuraisamy/SysWhispers); due to the age of the project I had to add the last batch of Windows installations myself to make it compatible with all modern Windows versions -- Starting from Windows 10 1507 to the most recent Windows 11 23H2.
+Proof of concept Windows shellcode injector to bypass AV and EDR.
+Currently uses assmebly partially created with the help of [Syswhispers](https://github.com/jthuraisamy/SysWhispers) to load system call numbers and make calls.
+Due to the outdated nature of the project, I had to add the last batch of Windows installations myself to make it compatible with all modern Windows versions -- Starting from the first release of Windows 10 (1507) to the most recent release of Windows 11 (23H2).

 ## Features

-- Offers support for direct and indirect shellcode injection to support various usecases
 - Decrypts XOR shellcodes and injects into running process with passed PID
 - Use of Windows kernel timer call locations to syscalls through them (NtCreateTimer, NtOpenTimer, NtSetTimer, NtQueryTimer, NtCancelTimer)
+- Makes syscalls directly through assembly, avoiding the use of NTdll or Windows API to make calls
-- Built with Windows API and standard C++ libraries
+- Built with x64 assmebly, Windows API, and standard C++ libraries

 ## Getting Started